Craig Whyte cleared of fraudulent Rangers takeover after six-week trial

 After just two hours of deliberations, the jury of eight men and seven women returned to court and delivered a not guilty verdict on both charges.

-Lady Stacey told Whyte: "You have been acquitted and are free to leave the dock."
+Lady Stacey told Mr Whyte: "You have been acquitted and are free to leave the dock."

 He smiled and thanked the judge and jury before leaving the courtroom, where a small group of people were watching on from the public gallery.

-During the trial, the court was told the sale of Rangers was eventually made to Whyte for £1, but came with obligations to pay an £18million bank debt, a £2.8million ''small tax case'' bill, £1.7million for stadium repairs, £5million for players and £5million in working capital.
+During the trial, the court was told the sale of Rangers was eventually made to Mr Whyte for £1, but came with obligations to pay an £18 million bank debt, a £2.8 million ''small tax case'' bill, £1.7 million for stadium repairs, £5 million for players and £5 million in working capital.

-The trial heard Whyte arranged a £24million loan from financial firm Ticketus against three years of future season-ticket sales before he took control of Rangers.
+The trial heard Mr Whyte arranged a £24 million loan from financial firm Ticketus against three years of future season ticket sales before he took control of Rangers.

 He blamed then-owner Sir David Murray's advisers, saying they "let him down very badly" in the deal and did not ask where the takeover money was coming from.